Pediatric Speech Therapy

 Children can also have a voice disorder, which is characterized by an abnormal pitch, volume, or quality of the voice.
 Although speech disorders are relatively common, there is a wide range in severity.

 We would be happy to discuss your child's individual needs and goals and answer any questions you may have.
-Come to H2 Health: Where every child deserves a chance to shine.
-Contact us at (800) 699-9395.
+Every child deserves a chance to shine in our clinics.
 Find our nearest location to get the services you need.